firahmhh/C23-OS03-final-project/README.md

 4. Improving model by changing outlier of the data and try other model infrastucture and so on.

+Additional note :
-Additional note: Several dataset that we used are belong to Fishku's Company so we can't attach the data in this repository due to NDA
+Several dataset that we used are belong to Fishku's Company so we can't attach the data in this repository due to NDA

 Supporting Evidence :